Jobs that allow you to travel sound simple.

 Does pay change by location?

-Start with Military Spouse Career Resources, Military Spouse Remote Jobs, and Military Spouse Job Resources.
+Start with Military Spouse Career Resources, Military Spouse Remote Jobs, Best Military Spouse Jobs You Can Work From Anywhere, Military Spouse Job Resources, and Military Spouses.

 A company saying “military spouses welcome” is not enough.